irasan/babagifts/README.md

 * Shop now button on the home page was too big;
 * subscription page was not displayed nicely with some extra margins and poor centering;
 All issues stated above were addressed and fixed.

+### Bugs and fixes
+* When implementing wishlists, I wanted to display on the products page what items were already in the user's wishlist.
+It was easier to do on a product details page, since product id was already used in the view.
+However, on the page where all products are displayed, solution wasn't straight forward.
+To implement this, I created a function that itirates through each product and add a field "in_wishlist" if it was saved by the user.
+However, it might be too costly if there are hundreds of products to display.
+* At first I aimed to add proper subscriptions to my website.
+However, by the time I was ready to do that, I have already created User Profile App.
+Unfortunately, I couldn't find a way under the given time constraints to make peace between Stripe users and my app users.
+That's why I decided to create subscriptions with one-off payments and no possibility for users to cancel them.
+* During deployment, I couldn't export my database tables to Heroku Postgres DB from the first go.
+It wasn't noticed in time and caused many problems afterwards.
+I had to create Products and Subscriptions tables again in Heroku.
+* Many bugs were fixed thanks to the debug mode in django.
+It helped to easily understand what's causing the error and try to fix it.
+In more difficult cases I could easily search for possible solutions simply by copying and pasting the error wording.

 ## Deployment
 ### Requirements To Deploy: